I use VBA/VB.Net to build better ways of achieving every day tasks

 When the editor opens, you'll be presented with a grey window with a project manager down the left hand side.

 Project Manager - This is where you move between your workbook sheets, forms and modules to view and edit code.

 For now, right click on "VBAProject(Book1)" (or whatever your workbook is called) and select "Insert" and then "Userform".

 You'll be presented with a blank Form.
 If the toolbox does not open automatically, click the icon on the toolbar that represents a Spanner and a Hammer.
 This toolbox has everything you need to create the Login screen.

-Now you have your newly created form we need to set it up to look like a Login form.
-Follow the below steps to end up with the result on the right:
+Now that you have your newly created form, we need to set it up to look like a Login form.
+Follow the steps below.

 - From the toolbox, select the "AB|" button and place a Textbox underneath the "Username" label.